coreydc7/disaster-response-chatbot/2- GPT Assistant/README.md

+# GPT Implementation
-This iteration of the NDR Chatbot utilizes a python script to connect with a custom-trained GPT Project.
+This iteration of the NDR Chatbot utilizes a python script to connect with a fine-tuned GPT Project.
 These projects are managed using the OpenAI platform, and connected to using an API Key.
-This project is meant more as a demonstration, as the API Key for this project is hidden.
+Fine-tuning allows the chatbot to speak more directly, like a 911 dispatcher, while utilizing the functions available to it better.

+As this is a technical demonstration, the chatbot will pull all its information about available shelters, alerts, road closures, user reports, nearby resources, etc. from a mock database whose schema is included.
+This is to demonstrate that the chatbot is able to perform API calls and work with real data from a live database, without needing to rely on real data.

 Currently, this chatbot is capable of:
 1. Gathering the users GPS location and directing them to nearby shelter, whenever they express they are in danger.